 HomePhone: Enter in home phone number with no spaces between digits.

 CellPhone: Enter in cell phone number with no spaces between digits.
+Default entry if cell or landline has not been specified and is not irrelevant/spam

 OtherPhone1: To be utilized if contact has a number other than a home/cell number that participant uses to reach contact.
 Enter in number with no spaces between digits.
+Mostly used for irrelevant/spam entries

 OtherPhone2: Same as #4 above

+NOTE: If a person has reported two numbers for the same individual at the same visit, they can be reported in the same row

+NOTE: If, however, the person reported a new number for a previously reported contact at a later visit, put the new number in a new row

 Type: Enter type of relationship.
 Spell out relationship exactly as it appears on the contact log..
 If it is a family member, indicate kin type instead of “Family.”
-The kin types are as follows: Parent, Sibling, Child, Aunt/Uncle, Cousin, Grandparent, or Family-Other (anything not in one of the previous noted kin categories).
+The kin types are as follows: Parent, Sibling, Child, Aunt/Uncle, Cousin, Grandparent, or Family-Other (anything not in one of the previous noted kin categories). **Please Note that a step mother/father should be entered in as “Parent,” and a step brother/sister should be entered in as “Sibling.”
+All in-laws should be entered in as “Family-Other.”

 For any contacts listed as “Irrelevant/Spam ” record the phone number under OtherPhone1 and Type as Irrelevant/Spam,” no other information will be needed or available for these contacts.
 “Irrelevant/Spam”refer to contacts that will be seen on the participant’s phone who do not have an impact on their recovery (ex: school notifications, spam texts like store coupons and sales notices, delivery notices, business contacts (e.g., clients, customers, vendors, etc.), other automated messages, etc.).

 ContactDrankPast: Enter in Never/Almost Never, Occasionally, or Almost Always/Always if participant has ever drank alcohol with this contact.